Summary

 Statement of need

 Spectroscopy comprises a group of several analytical techniques used to understand the composition of materials using light.
 Traditionally, spectroscopic data is analyzed by a discipline called chemometrics, a branch of machine learning specialized on extracting chemical information from multivariate spectra.
-Over the last decades, chemometricians, have excelled by developing advanced preprocessing methods designed to attenuate instrument and measuring artifacts from the spectra, and to enhance the pure chemical information of the samples [@RINNAN20091201], [@MISHRA2020116045].
+Over the last decades, chemometricians, have excelled by developing advanced preprocessing methods designed to attenuate instrument and measuring noise from the spectra, and to enhance the pure chemical information of the samples [@RINNAN20091201], [@MISHRA2020116045].

 Spectroscopic methods are very suited for a wide range of applications because they allow analyzing the chemical properties of various samples in a fast and simple manner.
 For this reason, their adoption as integral components of Process Analytical Technology (PAT) has witnessed significant growth across industries, including chemical, biotech, food, and pharmaceuticals.
 Despite this surge, a notable obstacle has been the absence of open-source standardized, accessible toolkit for chemometric model development and deployment. chemotools, positioned as a comprehensive solution, addresses this void by integrating chemometric methods into the Python machine learning ecosystem.
 By implementing a variety of preprocessing and feature selection tools with the scikit-learn API [@pedregosa2018scikitlearn], chemotools opens up the entire scikit-learn toolbox to users, encompassing features such as: